sivahuang77/citrux-cli/docs/get-started/index.md

-# Get started with Gemini CLI
+# Get started with Citrux CLI

-Welcome to Gemini CLI!
-This guide will help you install, configure, and start using the Gemini CLI to enhance your workflow right from your terminal.
+Welcome to Citrux CLI!
+This guide will help you install, configure, and start using the Citrux CLI to enhance your workflow right from your terminal.

-## Quickstart: Install, authenticate, configure, and use Gemini CLI
+## Quickstart: Install, authenticate, configure, and use Citrux CLI

-Gemini CLI brings the power of advanced language models directly to your command line interface.
-As an AI-powered assistant, Gemini CLI can help you with a variety of tasks, from understanding and generating code to reviewing and editing documents.
+Citrux CLI brings the power of advanced language models directly to your command line interface.
+As an AI-powered assistant, Citrux CLI can help you with a variety of tasks, from understanding and generating code to reviewing and editing documents.

 ## Install

-The standard method to install and run Gemini CLI uses `npm`:
+The standard method to install and run Citrux CLI uses `npm`:

 ```bash
 npm install -g @google/gemini-cli
 ```

-Once Gemini CLI is installed, run Gemini CLI from your command line:
+Once Citrux CLI is installed, run Citrux CLI from your command line:

 ```bash
 gemini
 ```

-For more installation options, see [Gemini CLI Installation](./installation.md).
+For more installation options, see [Citrux CLI Installation](./installation.md).

 ## Authenticate

-To begin using Gemini CLI, you must authenticate with a Google service.
+To begin using Citrux CLI, you must authenticate with a Google service.
 In most cases, you can log in with your existing Google account:

-1. Run Gemini CLI after installation:
+1. Run Citrux CLI after installation:

    ```bash
    gemini